- To treat a broken tooth with an exposed nerve, see a dentist as soon as possible.

 OTC dental anesthetics

-Over the counter dental anesthetics such as Orajel can help to reduce pain.
+Over-the-counter dental anesthetics, such as Orajel, can help reduce pain.
 Dental anesthetics are topical products.
 You can apply such a cream or gel directly to the injured area.

 Some of these medicines contain benzocaine.
-Note that this substance can be very dangerous for young children.
+Note that this substance can be hazardous for young children.

 Sensitivity toothpaste

-Apply a pea-sized amount of sensitivity toothpaste such as Sensodyne on the tooth that’s causing you pain.
-Do not brush the toothpaste off and do not eat or drink anything for 30 minutes afterwards
+Apply a pea-sized amount of sensitive toothpaste, such as Sensodyne, on the tooth that’s causing you pain.
+Do not brush the toothpaste off, and do not eat or drink anything for 30 minutes afterwards.

 Flossing